Best Tips For Hiring A Wix Partner In The Wix Marketplace

 Make sure that you have everything in writing if there is no contract given.
 Exact deadlines with exact amounts stated.
 Make sure that you are not paying for the entire project upfront and break it down into multiple payments.

-You will also want to make sure that you have a good idea of what you are looking for when making your offer in the Arena.
+You will also want to make sure that you have a good idea of what you are looking for when making your offer in the Marketplace.

 If you are sending out a vulnerable message explaining you have no idea what you are doing and looking for some guidance, this might be attracting the wrong kind of freelancers.
 You may get some help but you may also be opening yourself up to be taken advantage of.